Unknnownnn/NetSentinal/README.md

 # NetSentinel - Real-Time Network Threat Visualizer

-NetSentinel is a consumer-facing network security tool that provides real-time visualization and monitoring of your local network.
-It helps identify potential security threats and unusual network behavior through an intuitive and beautiful interface.
+A python based network security tool that provides real-time visualization and monitoring of your local network and helps unknown devices connected and potential security threats and unusual network behavior through an intuitive interface.

 ## Features